waqarfarooq/DCSmartMotor/README.md

 ## 🎯 Description

 DCSmartMotor is an easy-to-use Arduino library for controlling **DC motors with encoders** using **PID control** and angle-based movement.
-Inspired by Servo.h, but for DC motors!

 ---

 ## 🔧 Features